semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ### Basics of Querying

 To **query** means that you will ask your Elasticsearch cluster to perform operations on its database.
-It could be basics CRUD operations (as we will see right after), or more complexes operations.
+It could be basic CRUD operations (as we will see right after), or more complexes operations.
 For that, you'll need to learn **how to use Elasticsearch's REST API**.

 #### The REST API